-BAPCO has been working closely within the EU-funded project SECRICOM to establish user requirements and in this exclusive article we provide an update on an ambitious project that aims to address seamless interoperability between multiple agencies and nations.
+BAPCO has been working closely within the EU-funded project SECRICOM to establish user requirements, including a recent exercise in London.
+In this exclusive article we provide an update on an ambitious project that aims to address seamless interoperability between multiple agencies and nations, amongst other things.

-oday's emergency services require a range of information and data to carry out their responsibilities effectively; there is an increasing need for the core responders (ie category 1) to intercommunicate seamlessly To achieve the necessary network-enabled capability across the ES as well as intercommunicate with co-operating responders (ie category 2).
+Today's emergency services require a range of information and data to carry out their responsibilities effectively; there is an increasing need for the core responders (i.e. category 1) to inter-communicate seamlessly in order to achieve the necessary network-enabled capability across the emergency services as well as inter-communicate with co-operating responders (i.e. category 2).

 Seamless Communications for Crisis Management (SECRICOM) is an EU-funded research project within the Seventh Framework Programme (FP7).
-SECRICOM is addressing secure inter-communications amongst all agencies that are involved in the management of largescale, multi national, crises (eg flood, earthquakes, large scale fires, etc).
-This is being achieved through the integration of a number of comms technology solutions driven by a comprehensive set of user requirements.

-The SECRICOM consortium consists of 13 partners drawn from eight countries with representatives from industry, universities, SMEs and non-government organisations.
+SECRICOM is addressing secure inter-communications amongst all agencies that are involved in the management of large-scale, multi national, crisis (e.g. flood, earthquakes, large scale fires, etc).
+This is being achieved through the integration of a number of communications technology solutions driven by a comprehensive set of user requirements.
+The SECRICOM consortium consists of 13 partners drawn from eight countries with representatives from industry, universities, small and medium sized enterprises and non-government organisations.

-The project started in September 2008 and is being cocoordinated by QinetiQ.
+The project started in September 2008 and is being co-coordinated by QinetiQ.
 BAPCO are very active members of the consortium with responsibilities that include establishing the user requirements and making sure the end user is considered during each aspect of the project - which is a significant challenge!
-From project initiation BAPCO, through Shaun O'Neill, have been working closely to identify/capture a comprehensive and traceable set of user requirements through a project scenario.

-Shaun quickly established a user team and has called upon members of the team during this last year to collect, validate and expand the user requirements and flood scenario (see BAPCO Journal Volume 15 Issue 2).
+From project initiation BAPCO, through Shaun O'Neill, have been working closely with QinetiQ to identify and capture a comprehensive and traceable set of user requirements through the use of a project scenario.
+Shaun quickly established a user team and has called upon members of the team during this last year to collect, validate and expand the user requirements and flood scenario (see BAPCO Journal Volume 15 Issue No 2).